Electricity policy of Alberta: Early history prior to deregulation

 Compared to the rest of Canada, Alberta's cities were not large enough to be able to afford electrical systems until the 1880s and 1890s.
 Calgary became the first city to have an electrical system when the Calgary Electric Lighting Company (ELC) installed lights in 1887.

 Entrepreneurs received a permit for the construction of the Edmonton Electric Lighting and Power Company on October 23, 1891, and less than two months later on December 22 sections of Edmonton had electrical light for the first time.
 The permit was set to expire in 1909.

-In 1921, the United Farmers Association (UFA) party, with origins in a small populist movement of farmers calling for publicly-owned rural electrification, won a majority government, and remained in power until 1935.
+In 1921, the United Farmers of Alberta (UFA) party, with origins in a small populist movement of farmers calling for publicly owned rural electrification, won a majority government, and remained in power until 1935.
 The estimated cost of CA$200 million was prohibitive in the 1920s.
 In the 1930s, Prairies were the hardest hit because of the combination of the Dust Bowl drought and the Great Depression so any plans for electrification were paused.
 Although all across Canada, only one in five farms had electricity by 1945, the situation for rural Albertans was complicated by the fact that the existing private power monopolies had no motivation or interest in rural electrification given the steep cost.

 In 1938, the Energy Utilities Board (EUB) succeeded the Petroleum and Natural Gas Conservation Board.
 The AEUB later became the Energy Resources Conservation Board (ERCB) and the Alberta Energy Regulator (AER).
 On June 17, 2013.
 The AER took over energy resource development's oversight in terms of full-lifecycle regulations.

 In both the oil and gas sector and the electricity sector there were advocates of public ownership to promote, and facilitate the sectors' development while protecting them from potential private interests.
 The province's 1940 Royal Commission on Petroleum recommended government intervention in the embryonic oil and gas industry to promote, speed up, and expand the energy sector's development while preventing "fortune hunters" from causing "chaos" through over-production.
 Similarly, as in the oil and gas sector, the electricity sector had its advocates of public ownership in order to accelerate and spread electrification across the province.